jiayi42/knowledge_graph_for_law_case/README.txt

-# DESCRIPTION - Describe the package in a few paragraphs
+# DESCRIPTION
+Knowledge graph for law case project - Georgia Tech CSE 6242 We aim to visualize a law case document to improve the reading experience.

 # INSTALLATION - How to install and setup your code